Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Background

 Most quantum circuits that are devised theoretically do not take into account the actual physical hardware constraints of a given quantum device.
-In order to accommodate NISQ-era hardware, quantum-programming frameworks such as Qiskit \cite{Qiskit} include supports which allow developers to write algorithms without explicitly taking into account hardware limitations.
+In order to accommodate NISQ hardware, quantum-programming frameworks such as Qiskit \cite{Qiskit} include supports which allow developers to write algorithms without explicitly factoring in hardware limitations.
 As such, quantum compilers must perform several steps in order to prepare the quantum algorithm for actual execution on a device.
-Broadly speaking, these steps are: $1)$ to decompose the abstract quantum gates into \textit{elementary gates}; $2)$ to map the qubits of the quantum circuit to the physical qubits of the quantum processor, and insert SWAP operations into the algorithm in order to satisfy the connectivity constraints of a given quantum device; $3)$ and to optimize the resultant quantum circuit, with an aim to minimize quantities such as the execution time and gate count, among other cost functions.
-The qubit-mapping problem consists of the second step of quantum compilation and will be the main focus of this article.
+Broadly speaking, these steps are: $1)$ to decompose the quantum gates into \textit{elementary gates}; $2)$ to assign the qubits of the quantum circuit to the physical qubits of the quantum processor, and inserting SWAP operations (known as \textit{routing}) into the algorithm in order to satisfy the connectivity constraints of a given quantum device; $3)$ and finally, to optimize the resultant quantum circuit, with an aim to minimize quantities such as the execution time and gate count, among other cost functions.
+The qubit-mapping problem consists of the second step of quantum compilation and will be the main focus of this article, with an emphasis on the \textit{assignment of the qubits} of a quantum algorithm to the physical qubits of a quantum processor.